Ilford: Olympics

 Its proximity to the Olympic Park in Stratford meant that in 2011, Ilford was the fastest-growing tourist destination in Europe due to the London 2012 Summer Olympics.

 Economy

 In 2005, Ilford was ranked sixth in the Retail Footprint ranking for Greater London, behind London's West End, Croydon, Kingston upon Thames, Bromley and Brent Cross Shopping Centre.
 It ranked just above Romford and central London's Kensington.
 As of 2020, Ilford has 145860 sqm of total town centre floorspace, the tenth highest in Greater London and noticeably lower compared to Stratford and Romford.

 Geography

-Ilford is bounded in the west by the North Circular Road and the River Roding and is contiguous with Barking to the south, Gants Hill and Barkingside to the north and Seven Kings to the east.
+The town is bounded in the west by the North Circular Road, Manor Park and the River Roding, with Chadwell Heath and Romford to the east and Barking to the South.
 The Alders Brook is a tributary of the Roding that marks the boundary between Newham and Redbridge.
 Climate data for Ilford is taken from the nearest weather station at Greenwich, around 6 mi south south west of the railway station: